genius-systems/gameta/README.md

 Gameta is a powerful CLI tool that helps you to manage [meta-repositories](https://genius-systems.github.io/gameta/metarepos/metarepos) or metarepos.
-It allows you to creates links to related repositories, make changes and sync them, and provides functionality to customise and apply other CLI commands to these repositories.
+It allows you to create links to related repositories, make changes and sync them, and provides functionality to customise and apply other CLI commands to these repositories.